Net Price CalculatorCorey Blake2022-07-25T13:21:54-05:00

 High Quality and Affordable Sport Education

-Unlike most schools that have fees for virtually every service imaginable, the Academy has only one fee for each course – what you see is what you get.
+Unlike most schools that have fees for virtually every service imaginable, the Academy has only one fee for each course.
 Financial Aid is also available for eligible students.

 No additional housing costs!
 Because the Academy’s programs are online, you can study from wherever you live with no campus housing expense.

 Earn while you learn!
 The Academy’s online flexibility allows you to keep your current job while you pursue your degree.

 Use this tuition net cost estimation calculator to estimate your total yearly cost of attending United States Sports Academy.
 Based on your answers to these questions this calculator will help you estimate your total cost of attending for a year.

 This estimate takes into account your financial and living situation and uses the most recent EFC formulas and United States Sports Academy associated rewards.
 The total tuition (plus room & board, fees, books, and miscellaneous expenses) is then reduced by the amount of your expected financial aid rewards.